MDCNN-SID: Multi-scale Dilated Convolution Network for Singer Identification: Experiments

+In this section, we will discuss the configuration of our experiments.
 The input size is an important factor for the performance of the proposed method.
-In this section, we varied the input size from 0.5 seconds to 2 seconds with a step of 0.5 seconds.
+We have varied the input size from 0.5 seconds to 2 seconds with a step of 0.5 seconds.
 Due to the limitation of computing resources, the inputs of more than 2 seconds were not evaluated.
-For each input size, we ran our method on the validation dataset of Artist20 by using the above two evaluation methods.
+For each input size, we evaluated our method on the validation set of Artist20.

-As shown in Tab. \ref{tab.differ segment size}, when the input size was settled as 1 second, each metric reaches their maxima.
-Therefore, we chose the 1s as the input size in our experiments.
+As shown in Table \ref{tab.differ segment size}, the model reaches the best performance when the input size is settled as 1 second.
+Therefore, we choose the 1s as the input size in our experiments.

-We can also observe that the trained model at song level significantly improves the performance at each metric.
-Since the model training is input in unit of segment, a full song contains 180 segments or more.
-At the beginning and end of the song and some areas in the middle that do not contain obvious features, classification errors are prone to occur.
-Voting by all the segments corresponding to the song can reduce the impact of error-prone segments, and the results also show that the classification precision and recall of the song level evaluation have been improved.

-On the test dataset, the error prediction cases are listed in Tab. \ref{tab.error cases}.
-The most error prone are artist \textit{madonna} and \textit{tori\_amos}, with listening to the error predict tracks the music have a similar style.
-Furthermore, the confusion matrices calculated on testing set at segment level and that at the song level are displayed in Fig. \ref{fig:cm segmen} and Fig. \ref{fig:cm song}, respectively, for visual comparison.
-In confusion matrix, the diagonal lines means that the points generated based on the predicted results and the ground truth.
-The vertical axis of the confusion matrix is the actual artist label, and the horizontal axis is the predicted artist label.
-Therefore, the clearer the diagonals in the confusion matrix, the better the classification effect.
-Obviously, we can observe that classification results at song level are better.